netscaler/citrix-adc-aws-cloudformation/templates/standalone/3nic/README.md

 ## CloudFormation Template description

-This template provisions two Citrix ADC VPX in two different AWS Availability Zones and configures them as High-Availabile.
+This template provisions a Citrix ADC VPX in AWS.
 This template also gives an option to allocate Pooled License to Citrix ADCs while provisioning.
-This template   Launches required number of Citrix ADCs.
-By default Customer Licensed (BYOL) ADC will be launched with 3 ENIs associated to 3 VPC subnets (Management, Client, Server).

 This template provisions a 3nic Citrix ADC VPX.
 This template also gives an option to allocate Pooled License to Citrix ADCs while provisioning.